Study material and study costs

 It is difficult to give a precise estimate of the study costs for an MA degree.
 This is because most of the programmes only have a limited amount of compulsory literature.
 Because you will often be consulting specialist literature, it makes more sense to borrow it from the library rather than purchasing it yourself.
 In this phase of your degree you are thus the one who determines how high your costs will be.The course unit descriptions in Ocasys list the price of required literature where possible.
 No rights can be derived from this information (Ocasys).
 Some Master tracks have compulsory excursions in the programme (MA Arts, Culture and Media).
 Your secretariat can give an indication of the excursion costs.

 The University of Groningen has a policy on study costs.
 The policy aims to control costs so that the ‘study cost’ component does not exceed grant/loan budgets.
 The amount that students are required to spend on study materials therefore does not exceed the government grant.
-The standard sum for 2019-2020 is € 767,00 per study year.
+The standard sum for 2020-2021 is € 779.
 Sometimes it is not possible to avoid going beyond the ceiling amount.
-In such cases it it possible to apply tot the Faculty Board (email@example.com) for reimbursement of half the extra expenditure on the basis of receipts submitted as proof.
+In such cases it it possible to apply tot the Faculty Board (firstname.lastname@example.org) for reimbursement of half the extra expenditure on the basis of receipts submitted as proof.
 Sometimes another arrangement may be possible.
 You can obtain information on the cost policy at the Frequently Asked Questions on My University.
 You can also visit Information Services or your study adviser.
 Take a look at our central pages for a global overview of living expenses during your study period in the Netherlands.